julio-henrique/gourmet-gatering-html-css/README.md

 - Live Site URL: (https://julio-henrique.github.io/gourmet-gatering-html-css/)

-## My process
+## My process   -   Meu processo

-### Built with
+### Built with  - Feito com
 - HTML5
 - CSS
 - Flexbox

-### What I learned
+### What I learned  -   Oque eu aprendi
-This challenge was great to learn when and how to use the <div> tag, sometimes you want to separate two or more elements in the page, sometimes so that you can apply style, sometimes it's to separate only one element and ect.
-Like:
+This challenge was great to learn when and how to use the <div> tag, sometimes you want to separate two or more elements in the page, sometimes so that you can apply style, sometimes it's to separate only one element and etc. Ex:
+Esse desafio foi ótimo para aprender quando e como usar a tag <div>, as vezes você quer usar para separar dois ou mais elementos na página, as vezes apenas para usar um estilo, as vezes é para separar apenas 1 (um) elemento e etc. Ex:
 ```html
 <div>
   <a href="#home" class="home-link">Gourmet au Catering</a>